 2. Develop a clear statement of the topic and its importance.

 4. Presentation software (such as PowerPoint) is, of course, widely used for oral presentations.
-PowerPoint is a good tool for organizing your presentation & is useful for creating slides for your presentation (but see PowerPoint: The Good, the Bad, and the Ugly & Summary of the Annoying PowerPoint Survey & Gettysburg Address & Making PowerPoint slides).
+PowerPoint is a good tool for organizing your presentation & is useful for creating slides for your presentation (but see PowerPoint: The Good, the Bad, and the Ugly & Annoying PowerPoint Survey Results & Gettysburg Address & Making PowerPoint slides).

 5. Determine transition elements which will help your audience to follow the link from one topic to the next.
 These should be logical, and may be presented by posing a question, or explaining your own discovery of the link's existence.